 What you can do

-- Make a list of all medications, vitamins or supplements that you or your child takes.
+- All medications, vitamins and supplements that you or your child takes

 For lichen nitidus, some basic questions to ask your doctor include: